- It is now almost three weeks since 22-year-old Mahsa Amini died after being arrested by the Iranian morality police on September 16.

 Sept.
 21 – Iran’s President speaks at UNGA as protests and internet blackouts intensify

-At the 77th UN General Assembly (UNGA) in New York City, Iranian President, Seyyed Ebrahim Raisi, negotiates nuclear deals and de-cries Western double standards, deflecting the criticism of world leaders.
+At the 77th UN General Assembly (UNGA) in New York City, Iranian President, Seyyed Ebrahim Raisi, negotiates nuclear deals and de-cries Western double standards.

-During his speech Raisi fails to mention much about the current unrest in his country, where the internet had been taken offline by authorities, women are burning their hijabs in the street, and eight people have so far died as a result of intensifying anti-regime protests.
+During Raisi’s speech, there was no mention of the current unrest in his country, where the internet has reportedly been taken offline by authorities, women are burning their hijabs in the street, and eight people have so far died as a result of intensifying anti-regime protests.
 One of the eight dead is reported to be a 16-year-old boy who was shot in the head by police.

 🧵 Iranian security forces are violently quashing largely peaceful protests sparked by the death in custody of #Mahsa_Amini.
 The barrage of gunfire unleashed on protesters has left at least 8 people dead and 100s injured. pic.twitter.com/9kMElmdKoL